Spaniel training is not difficult and with a little thought and creativity you can make it easier and more enjoyable for your dog to learn new skills.

 Training a dog to sit is one of the first activities in any dog training and this method is a failsafe way to get quick success.

-The best way to get a spaniel to sit is to do it when you feed him as a puppy.
+The best way to get a puppy to sit is to do it when you feed him at mealtimes.
 Hold his bowl of food in your hand and tell him to ‘sit’.
 He will jump around for a while as he tries to get the food, but will soon get fed up, when he will sit down to ‘think about things’.
 As soon as his bottom touches the floor, tell him to ‘sit’ again and give him his food.
 Repeat this at every meal.

 Where to start